vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 <br>

-Use a code example plus AI to quickly build flask apps that run locally.
-Create privacy-focused web apps without the complexity of a multi-file project structure.
+Create Flask web apps in minutes - using a code example plus AI.
+Build privacy-focused web apps without the complexity of a multi-file project structure.
 Python, HTML, CSS and JS code are all in one python file.

 This project shows how to prompt AI models to create a flask app that combines a nice interactive UI running in the browser with the power of a Python backend.
 This approach is ideal for domain experts who want to use Gemini, ChatGPT and Claude to create digital tools/small-apps that run locally, without an internet connection.